wtzhang23/extension-sample-statistics/README.md

 ## Running the script
 It may be helpful in Unix systems to make the script executable.
 Run `chmod +x ess.py` to do so.

-For all optional and positional arguments and their functions, run `ess --help`.
+For all optional and positional arguments and their functions, run `ess.py --help`.

 To view the sample statistics of files with a certain extension, run `ess.py E` where `E` is the file extension to analyze.
 All files with that extension are then used to determine the sample statistics.